Minimum contrast for the first-order intensity estimation of spatial and spatio-temporal point processes

-We have shown simulated results for both the purely spatial and spatio-temporal contexts.
-Much can be done in the future.
-First, we believe that the optimization procedure could be improved, by weighting the objective function in Equation \eqref{eq:min_con} by a $\phi(r,h)$ function.
-This would basically correspond to give more importance to some specific spatial and temporal lags.
+Many research paths could be deepened in future.
+First, we believe that the optimization procedure could be improved by weighting the objective function in equation \eqref{eq:min_con} by a $\phi(r,h)$ function.
+This would basically correspond to giving more importance to some specific spatial and temporal lags.
 For instance, \cite{diggle2013statistical} suggested using $\phi(r,h)$ to weight the discrepancy measure by the inverse (approximate) variance of the $K$-function (in which \cite{guan2007least}, used their sub-sampling method to achieve).
-The variance of the $K$-function however, is typically unknown.
-For a spatial Poisson processes it is suggested to use $\phi(r) =r^{-2}$, but no other specific recommendations for other types of process are given.
+The variance of the $K$-function, however, is typically unknown.
+For a spatial Poisson process, it is suggested to use $\phi(r) =r^{-2}$, but no other specific recommendations for other types of process are given.
 Then, we want to run extended simulation studies to assess the performance of the proposed procedure in more complex settings, for instance, with Self-Exciting models such as the ETAS ones.

-In parallel to our idea, \cite{kresinestimation} showed that parameters in spatial-temporal point process models, alternatively to MLE, can be estimated consistently, under general conditions, by minimizing the Stoyan-Grabarnik statistic.
-Therefore, we wish to compare our proposal based on the $K$-function to both the Maximum Likelihood Estimation and \cite{kresinestimation}'s proposal.
-Moreover, we want to explore the local extension to fit local models to the data.
+Furthermore, in parallel to our idea, \cite{kresinestimation} showed that parameters in spatio-temporal point process models, alternatively to MLE, can be estimated consistently, under general conditions by minimizing the Stoyan-Grabarnik statistic.
+Therefore, we wish to compare our proposal based on the $K$-function to \cite{kresinestimation}'s proposal.